Chucknadauld/project-rsa/rsa-project-report.md

 ### Encrypting and Decrypting With A Classmate

-I exchangeed public keys with Isaac Smith and encrypted a message for him using his public key.
+I exchanged public keys with Isaac Smith and encrypted a message for him using his public key.
 He encrypted a message for me using my public key.
 We also decrypted each other's messages using our respective private keys and verified the results were correct.